 Make sure you follow up after the inspection.
 While you’re in the property, if you notice some maintenance items that need to be taken care of, give them attention.
 Send your maintenance team into the unit to take care of any repairs or replacements that you noticed.
 You should be checking for long term problems as well.
 Examine the exterior paint and try to judge when you will have to re-paint it.
 Your annual inspections provide you with a great opportunity to begin planning for the future and your long term maintenance concerns.

 Finally, if you see something wrong, don’t ignore it.
 For example, if you notice a dog in the property and the lease states no pets, notify the tenant immediately in writing that removing the dog is required.
 Make sure the dog is taken away and that the lease is being followed.
-If you see a lease violation while you are doing your inspection, but you do Image of a magnifying glassnothing about it, you are essentially giving your tenant permission to ignore that lease requirement.
+If you see a lease violation while you are doing your inspection, but you do nothing about it, you are essentially giving your tenant permission to ignore that lease requirement.

 If you have any questions about the best way to manage an inspection in San Francisco, please contact me at Gordon Property Management.